ccnmtl/econplayground.js/README.md

 build will be updated when you access the tool in the Django application.

 ### Overview
-I'm still learning new things about React, and my React codebases are the only ones I've ever worked with.
-I'm realizing now that it's probably about time to look at how other people are solving similar problems with React, to make things more typical and less idiosyncratic.
-So, there are some quirks here that I'd like to explain.

 The Django application displays either `Viewer.js` or `Editor.js`.
 The graph create route displays `Editor.js`, while the graph detail route